-- 13.9.
-The headteacher, or another appointed member of staff, will contact the police or the family as soon as possible to confirm the death and whether it is being treated as a suicide. - 13.10.If the family does not wish the cause of death to be disclosed to the academy community, the academy will state that the nature and cause of death are still being determined and that additional information will be forthcoming. - 13.11.
-If the death is subject to an on-going investigation, the headteacher or their representative will check with the police before speaking about the death with young people who may need to be interviewed by the police. - 13.12.
-Staff will be told about the death first, in line with arrangements in this policy. - 13.13.The script that staff will use to inform young people of the death will be factual while avoiding excessive detail about the suicidal act itself. - 13.14.
-Immediate emotional support will be arranged for any young people and staff who require it.
-The Trust Mental Health Support Worker will be contacted, alongside the Educational Psychologist Team at the East Riding of Yorkshire Council to identify if support is available. - 13.15.A designated space will be set up where young people and staff can go to if they are struggling with the news. - 13.16.
-Liaison with the media will be handled in line arrangements in this policy. - 13.17.
-Any information distributed to the academy community and media regarding the death will be agreed with the media representative prior to release: - Be factually correct but not include detail of the cause of death or method used. - Not include speculation over the motivation for suicide. - 13.18.
-Research indicates that young people that have been directly affected by suicide are at an increased risk of taking their own life.
-Staff will report any concerns about young people to the headteacher and the appropriate support will be put in place or a referral to specialist services will be made. - 13.19.Young people and staff will be warned about the risks of un-moderated online memorials (e.g. those on social media), such as their comments becoming public without their permission and online memorials attracting negative comments.
+- The headteacher, or another appointed member of staff, will contact the police or the family as soon as possible to confirm the death and whether it is being treated as a suicide. - If the family does not wish the cause of death to be disclosed to the school community, the school will state that the nature and cause of death are still being determined and that additional information will be forthcoming. - If the death is subject to an on-going investigation, the headteacher or their representative will check with the police before speaking about the death with students who may need to be interviewed by the police. - Staff will be told about the death first, in line with arrangements in this policy. - The script that staff will use to inform students of the death will be factual while avoiding excessive detail about the suicidal act itself. - Immediate emotional support will be arranged for any students and staff who require it.
+The Trust Mental Health Support Worker will be contacted, alongside the Educational Psychologist Team at the East Riding of Yorkshire Council to identify if support is available. - A designated space will be set up where students and staff can go to if they are struggling with the news. - Liaison with the media will be handled in line arrangements in this policy. - Any information distributed to the school community and media regarding the death will be agreed with the media representative prior to release: - Be factually correct but not include detail of the cause of death or method used. - Not include speculation over the motivation for suicide. - Research indicates that students that have been directly affected by suicide are at an increased risk of taking their own life.
+Staff will report any concerns about students to the headteacher and the appropriate support will be put in place or a referral to specialist services will be made. - Students and staff will be warned about the risks of un-moderated online memorials (e.g. those on social media), such as their comments becoming public without their permission and online memorials attracting negative comments.

-Cultural and religious behaviours
+13.4 Cultural and religious behaviours

-13.20.
-The academy will keep in mind the cultural attitudes and behaviours relating to a death and will make sure these needs are taken into consideration when putting support in place for those affected.
+• The school will keep in mind the cultural attitudes and behaviours relating to a death and will make sure these needs are taken into consideration when putting support in place for those affected.

-Forces' families
+13.5 Forces' families

-- 13.21.
-The needs and feelings of bereaved forces' children will always be considered prior to any academy activities relating to the armed forces, e.g. commemorating Armed Forces Day, and additional support will be put in place where required. - 13.22.Appropriate support will be implemented for bereaved forces' children, particularly during times of change.
+- The needs and feelings of bereaved forces' children will always be considered prior to any school activities relating to the armed forces, e.g. commemorating Armed Forces Day, and additional support will be put in place where required. - Appropriate support will be implemented for bereaved forces' children, particularly during times of change.

-A death during an academy activity
+13.6 A death during a school activity

-- 13.23.
-In the event of a death during an academy activity the Serious Incident Policy will be initiated. - 13.24.
-Those who have witnessed the death will be the priority and they will be offered support.
-Where required leader would travel to provide in person support. - 13.25.The headteacher will consult with emergency personnel to determine the most timely and appropriate method for informing the deceased's family.
+- In the event of a death during an school activity the Critical Incident Policy will be initiated. - Those who have witnessed the death will be the priority and they will be offered support.
+Where required leader would travel to provide in person support.

-- 13.26.
-The headteacher or their representative will undertake the role of academy liaison, and if possible, a designated phone line for enquiries will be established. - 13.27.
-The emergency team will organise support and counselling as necessary. - 13.28.
-The emergency team will be offered debriefing and support following the event as necessary.
+- The headteacher will consult with emergency personnel to determine the most timely and appropriate method for informing the deceased's family. - The headteacher or their representative will undertake the role of school liaison, and if possible, a designated phone line for enquiries will be established. - The emergency team will organise support and counselling as necessary. - The emergency team will be offered debriefing and support following the event as necessary.

-A death involving murder or manslaughter
+13.7 A death involving murder or manslaughter